filecoin-project/venus/CODEWALK.md

 By default functional tests are disabled when issuing the `go test` command.
 To enable pass `-functional`.
 A functional test is an extensive multi-node orchestration or resource-intensive test that may take minutes to run.

+##### Sector Builder Tests (`-sectorbuilder`)
+By default sectorbuilder tests are disabled when issuing the `go test` command.
+To enable pass `-sectorbuilder`.
+A sectorbuilder test is a resource-intensive test that may take minutes to run.

 ## Dependencies